kyudongkim/genesis-doc/source/user_guide/getting_started/parallel_simulation.md

 scene.build(n_envs=30000)

 # control all the robots
-franka.control_dofs_position(torch.zeros(B, 9, device=gs.device))
+franka.control_dofs_position(
+    torch.tile(
+        torch.tensor([0, 0, 0, -1.0, 0, 0, 0, 0.02, 0.02], device=gs.device), (B, 1)
+    ),
+)

 for i in range(1000):
     scene.step()
 ```

-Running the above script on a desktop with RTX 4090 and 14900K gives you a futuristic simulation speed -- over 50 million frames per second, this is 500,000 faster than real-time.
+Running the above script on a desktop with RTX 4090 and 14900K gives you a futuristic simulation speed -- over **43 million** frames per second, this is 430,000 faster than real-time.
 Enjoy!

 :::{tip}
 **FPS logging:** By default, genesis logger will display real-time simulation speed in the terminal.
 You can disable this behavior by setting `show_FPS=False` when creating the scene.